FreyaGuppy/MART341-WebDesign/assignment-09/readme.md

 - images
 - imbedded media

 I forgot to compress the images before I put them all in so forgive the loading time.
-Next time I'll remember but the time I realized, it was too late for this site.
+Next time I'll remember but by the time I realized, it was too late for this site.